invenia/blog/_posts/JuliaLangFeatures.md

 ### Layers of Representation

 Julia has many representations of the code it moves through during compilation.

- - Source code (`CodeTracking.definition(String,....)`)
+ - Source code (`CodeTracking.definition(String,....)`),
- - AST: (`CodeTracking.definition(Expr, ...`)
+ - AST: (`CodeTracking.definition(Expr, ...`),
- - **Untyped IR**: `@code_lowered`
+ - Untyped IR: `@code_lowered`,
- - Typed IR: `@code_typed`
+ - Typed IR: `@code_typed`,
- - LLVM: `@code_llvm`
+ - LLVM: `@code_llvm`,
- - ASM: `@code_native`
+ - ASM: `@code_native`.

-You can retrieve the different representations using the functions/macros indicated.
+We can retrieve the different representations using the functions/macros indicated.

-### Untyped IR: this is what we are working with

-This is Basically a linearization of the AST.
+Looking at Untyped IR, this is basically a linearization of the AST, with the following properties:
  - Only 1 operation per statement (nested expressions get broken up);
  - the return values for each statement are accessed as `SSAValue(index)`;
  - variables become Slots;
  - control-flow becomes jumps (like Goto);
  - function names become qualified as `GlobalRef(mod, func)`.

-It isn't great to work-with.
-It is ok to read, but writing it gives a special kind of headache.
+It is ok to read, but can be very difficult to work with or write.
-That is why IRTools and Cassette exist, to take some of that pain away, but we want to do it manually to understand how it works.

-This example originally showed up in my [JuliaCon talk on MagneticReadHead.jl](https://www.youtube.com/watch?v=lTR6IPjDPlo)
+IRTools and Cassette exist to make this easier, but to properly understand how it works, lets run through a manual example (originally from a [JuliaCon talk on MagneticReadHead.jl](https://www.youtube.com/watch?v=lTR6IPjDPlo)).

-### Manual pass

-We define a generated function `rewritten`, that makes a copy of the untyped IR, a  `CodeInfo` object, that it gets back from `@code_lowered` and then mutates it, replacing each call with a call to the function `call_and_print`.
-It then returns the new `CodeInfo` to be run when it is called.
+Let's define a generated function `rewritten`, that makes a copy of the Untyped IR (a `CodeInfo` object that it gets back from `@code_lowered`) and then mutates it, replacing each call with a call to the function `call_and_print`.
+Finally, this returns the new `CodeInfo` to be run when it is called.

 ```julia
 call_and_print(f, args...) = (println(f, " ", args); f(args...))